winsoft666/vlc-qt2/README.md

 VLC-Qt runs on supported versions of Linux, macOS and Windows.
 It is developed in cross-platform spirit so it may work on other systems but is not supported.

 ## Qt/VLC versions
-**Since 2.1 release, support for some older Qt and VLC versions will be removed:**
  - Qt only support Qt5+
  - libVLC only support 2.1+